-Thank you for all your comments and let me congratulate Paula Sleight.
+Thank you for all your comments, and let me congratulate Paula Sleight.
 You are the winner, and this handsome Captain America will be sent to you.
-I hope that your year 5 and year six children will be challenged enough with this awesome project.
+I hope that your year five and year six children will be challenged enough with this fantastic project.

 Let me also say a huge thank you to all who subscribed to my channel.
-I really appreciate that you are here and this way I will be able to post more videos like this.
+I appreciate that you are here; this way, I can post more videos like this.

 In this episode of Bea Inclusive TV, I will talk about anger management and why to use games to support healthy anger management.

-So, here is me inviting you to follow my journey in creating truly inclusive provision that will help you to support children and develop your skills.
+So, I invite you to follow my journey in creating genuinely inclusive provisions that will help you support children and develop your skills.
 Are you ready?
-Let’s go!
+Let's go!

 Anyone can become angry – that is easy.
-This is a normal, type of human feelings and we must develop a healthy approach to anger management.
+However, this is a standard type of human feeling, and we must develop a healthy approach to anger management.